We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 button that your Qt x.x.x Android for arm64-v8a kit is well configured

-step will copy the built binaries into ${HOME}/.remaken/packages, and the install_deps
+step will copy the built binaries into ${HOME}/.remaken/packages.

 Disable step Make install and Build Android APK